PDXostc/rvi_v2x_firmware/field-support-manual.md

    power.
 Please allow some seconds for host computer start and application initialization.

+When the host comes on line and connects to the V2X, the lights (red, blue, green) on board should be visible.

 ### Power requirements <a name="power-requirements"></a>

 V2X requires constant 12v power supply to sustain operation.
 Very informal